ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/CONTRIBUTING.md

 poetry run make dependencies
 ```

-It is better to use the above make command, rather than `poetry install` and
+It is better to use the above `make` command, rather than `poetry install` and
-`poetry run pre-commit install`, as the command will ensure your pre-commit hooks are
+`poetry run pre-commit install`.
+This `make` command will ensures your pre-commit hooks
-up-to-date with any changes made.
+are up-to-date with any changes made.

 The pre-commit hooks are a security feature to ensure, for example, no secrets[^1], and
 large data files, are accidentally committed into the repository.
 [For more information